karsharma10/karsharma10/README.md

 👋 Hello, I'm Kartik Sharma, a Senior at the University of Colorado, Boulder, passionate about the intersections of Computer Science, Finance, and Business.
 My diverse background spans education in both the US and India, nurturing a multicultural perspective.

-💡 Driven by an unwavering commitment to excellence, I'm a motivated, ethical self-learner with an enduring focus on success.

-📚 Currently, I'm pursuing a BS in Computer Science and actively pursuing a Quantitative Finance Certificate.
-This multi-faceted journey reflects my dedication to continuous learning and skill development.

-🌍 Join me on this exciting path where technology, finance, and business converge, and explore my projects and insights as I carve my way in the ever-evolving landscape of knowledge and innovation.

 # Programming Languages: